 Use this guide to kick-start or deepen learning about Black history, including with information that focuses on Manitoba and Canada.
 Find resources that share general histories and timelines; that highlight specific historical events; biographies; and discussions and stories about different Black peoples' experiences in Canada and the United States.

-Visit the four pages of book suggestions that highlight just some of the items available to borrow from the Library.
 You may also be interested in visiting our Racism & Anti-Racism and Words Matter (anti-oppression terms) Info Guides, linked below.

 SUMMARY: Google document maintained by Huda Hussan.
 "This is a collection of multiple resources to help illuminate the context of black life and black history in Canada because “crowd-sourced syllabi are acts of resistance.”
 This hashtag was developed by Anthony Morgan, a lawyer and community advocate, after questions surrounding the necessity of Black Lives Matter Toronto sparked off after the group’s protests at Pride on July 5th."

 SUMMARY: An extensive list of resources, including: Research at Library and Archives Canada, research in published sources, and